 * General expenses may include social and leisure activities, telephone calls, laundry and clothing.

-If your partner or your family will be joining you at the University, you must also consider expenses such as the additional costs of accommodation, food or childcare.
+If your partner or family are going to be joining you at the University, you should also consider expenses such as the additional costs of accommodation, food or childcare.

 Weekly food for one person estimate £40-£50